jjnether/obsidian_backup/jnetherton/DA/Active Orders/109623 - Prime (Elk Grove Village).md

 	- FIXED - PSV38 and T_LED
 - Added PB lock to auto/manual mode/set to prefer
 - Fixed preferred mode
+- The current auto entry logic actually only requires that the local source is closed and any tie is open (not both sources closed)
+	- this ok?
 -

 Relay IP